quixio/quix-streams/docs/windowing.md

 # The window functions will now use the extracted timestamp instead of the Kafka timestamp.
 topic = app.topic("input-topic", timestamp_extractor=custom_ts_extractor)
 ```

-## Types of Time in Streaming

-There are two types of time in streaming systems:

-1. **Event time** - the time when the event happened.
-2. **Processing time** - the time when the event is processed by the system

-In Quix Streams, windows always use event time.

-The event time is obtained from the timestamps of incoming Kafka messages.

-A Quix Streams application keeps its own "clock" for each assigned partition.
-The state store tracks the **maximum observed timestamp** across incoming events within each topic partition, and
-this timestamp is used as a current time in the stream.
-What's important, it can never go backward.

-When the application gets an event timestamp for the event, it assigns an interval according to the window definition.

-Quix Streams supports two ways of slicing the time: tumbling windows and hopping windows.

 ## Tumbling Windows
 Tumbling windows slice time into non-overlapping intervals of a fixed size.